Imma-whyte/Heart-Attack-Analysis--EDA-Logistic-Regression/README.md

 Link: https://www.kaggle.com/nareshbhat/health-care-data-set-on-heart-attack-possibility

-Here's is a table that contains all variables included in the data set and their description
+Here's is a table that contains all fourteen variables included in the data set and their description

 ![](table1.PNG)